fommil/fpmortals/manuscript/complete.md

 can do the same things, their performance characteristics are very different.

-In this chapter we'll explore the data types in scalaz, as well as data types that augment the Scala language with useful semantics.
+In this chapter we'll explore the *collection-like* data types in scalaz, as well as data types that augment the Scala language with useful semantics and additional type safety.

 Unlike the Java and Scala collections, there is no hierarchy to the data types in scalaz.
 Polymorphic functionality is provided by optimised instances of the typeclasses we studied in the previous chapter.
-This makes it a lot easier to swap container implementations for performance reasons, and to provide our own.
+This makes it a lot easier to swap implementations for performance reasons, and to provide our own.

 ## Type Variance